LearnFL/proj-article-reader/README.md

 ```

 ### Optional parameters
-<b>to_text</b> takes a path where you want to save a text file that contains findings including file name and page on which finding is present.<br><br>
+<b>to_txt</b> takes a path where you want to save a text file that contains findings including file name and page on which finding is present.<br><br>
+<b>to_csv</b> takes a path where you want to save a csv file that contains findings including file name and page on which finding is present.<br><br>
+<b>to_excel</b> takes a path where you want to save an excel file that contains findings including file name and page on which finding is present.<br><br>
 <b>grab_extra</b> takes a postive integer that specifies a number of charechters before and after the finding that you want to include and add to the finding.<br><br>
 <b>print_on_screen</b> the default is True, prints result in terminal, that includes file name and path, page number where the finding is present and the finding itself.<br><br>